ndoit/Eos/README.md

 You're Done!
 ---

-Once you have the environment setup, make sure you restart the box and you should be able to write awesome code!
+Once you have the environment setup, make sure you restart the box `vagrant reload` and you're on your way to writing awesome code!